“Intimate luxury island-resort on a stunning lagoon in South Male Atoll with stilted boat-rooms, a blissful spa and world-class cuisine”

 Unless you have a vast appetite, the full-board option is too much - we didn’t think it was possible to eat so much in one day - half board is definitely enough.
 Those with a smaller appetite should stick to a la carte; the prices are quite reasonable, given the location and the quality.

-If you want to come back from Cocoa Island a few pounds lighter (and I'm not referring to your wallet), choose the healthy COMO Shambhala-inspired items on the menu: even their egg-white omelette tastes divine.
+If you want to come back from Cocoa Island a few pounds lighter (and I'm not referring to your wallet), choose the healthy Como Shambhala-inspired items on the menu: even their egg-white omelette tastes divine.

 You can, of course, arrange for breakfast on your sundeck, or dinner in a private location on the beach.

 Children are welcome at Cocoa Island, but there are no specific children’s facilities.
-It would suit very young children with it's mozzie-free, spacious rooms or older children who enjoy water-based activities.
+It would suit very young children with its mozzie-free, spacious rooms or older children who enjoy water-based activities.

 Toddlers (1-4 years), Teens (over 12)

 The 2-bedroom COMO villas are geared up for families with their kitchen/butler facilities and room for children.
 Children up to 3 years free of charge.
 4-12 years are charged a supplement; only 1 child up to 12 can share parents' room.
 13 years and above charged as adult.
 Children up to 11 years can share a room with the parents without a supplement (maximum two children).
 Children 12 years and above will be charged an extra adult supplement.

 Babysitting is available by arrangement.

-Nappies can be provided on request.
+- Nappies can be provided on request

 Remember baby and child equipment may be limited or need pre-booking